Things don’t get done on their own.

 Start at six, and your end goal might just be the ER.
 Ouch!

-A long term goal is something you wish to accomplish in the distant future and takes more time, planning, and patience.
+A long-term goal is something you wish to complete in the distant future and takes more time, planning, and patience.
 You can’t do them in a few weeks and dust off your hands; you might need ten years.

-Usually, these goals consist of several mini-goals or steps, which is why it’s important to determine short term goals alongside your long term ones.
+Usually, these goals consist of several mini-goals or steps, which is why it’s important to determine short-term goals alongside your long-term plan.

 What about a goal that’s not short or long enough?

-You can actually split your goals into three: Short, medium, and long term goals
+You can split your goals into three: Short, medium, and long-term goals

 Short Term vs Long Term Goals

-Let’s compare short term versus long term goals to spot some more differences.
+Let’s compare long-term vs short-term goals to spot some key differences.

 You need to make small changes in your everyday life to achieve them.

-Longer term goals are really a test of your motivation and perseverance, and you’ll often face major obstacles on the way.
+Longer-term goals are a test of your motivation and perseverance, and you’ll often face major obstacles on the way.

 2. Number of goals

-Usually, you can have two or maybe three long term goals in mind.
+Usually, you can have two or maybe three long-term goals in mind.
 It is usually big picture and can be a career goal, financial goal, or personal goal.
 But not many.

 Your reliable friend, coffee, won’t help either.

-However, due to the shorter duration, you can focus on many short term goals at the same time.
+However, due to the shorter duration, you can focus on multiple short-term goals at the same time.
 And you can crush them all, one by one!

 A career goal is an objective you pursue in your professional life.